b-ryu/yt-mp3-dl/README.md

 ```

 Input file contains the list of YouTube videos you'd like to convert to MP3
-and download, as well as the corresponding filenames, formatting like so:
+and download, as well as the corresponding filenames, formatted like so:

 ```
 <youtube url> | <file name>